taoteh1221/Open_Crypto_Tracker/README.txt

 $last_trade_ttl = 1; // Minutes to cache last real-time exchange data...can be zero to skip cache, but set at least 1 minute to safely avoid your IP getting blocked

-$coinmarketcap_ttl = 10; // Minutes to cache coinmarketcap data...start high and test lower, they can be strict
+$marketcap_ttl = 10; // Minutes to cache marketcap data...start high and test lower, it can be strict

-$coinmarketcap_ranks_max = 100; // Maximum number of Coinmarketcap.com rankings to request from their API
+$marketcap_ranks_max = 100; // Maximum number of marketcap rankings to request from API

 $from_email = ''; // For cron job email alerts, MUST BE SET (see README.txt for setup information)